 Hidden Town Project

-To Research and Reveal the History of Enslaved and Free People of African Descent in Salem
+To Research and Reveal the History of African and African-descended People in Salem

 To help as a research volunteer fill out an application!
 If you have any information, or you are a descendant of an enslaved individual, please email us at [email protected] .

-Old Salem Museums & Gardens leads a groundbreaking initiative called the Hidden Town Project to research and reveal the history of a community of enslaved and free people of African descent who once lived in Salem, North Carolina.
-An early step for the museum was the transformation of space above the Tavern kitchen into the “Room of Meditation & Reflection on the Enslaved in the Town of Salem, NC.”
+African born and derived people are among the founders and builders of Salem, and thus the city of Winston-Salem.
+Old Salem Museums & Gardens leads an initiative called the Hidden Town Project to research and reveal the history of enslaved and free people of African descent who once lived in Salem.

-The project is also focused on ways that Old Salem can better tell stories of people of African descent in the town of Salem.
-The information on this page reflects up-to-date research which informs the museum interpretation.
-Please visit the St. Philips African American Heritage Center or any other interpreted site within the district to learn more about this history and the Hidden Town Project.
-If you would like to get involved in the Hidden Town Project, please contact us at [email protected]
+The project also seeks ways that Old Salem can better tell stories of people of African descent.
+Please visit the St. Philips African American Heritage Center or any other interpreted site at Old Salem to learn more about this history and the Hidden Town Project.
+If you would like to get involved in the Hidden Town Project, please contact us at [email protected].

-The Hidden Town Project was initiated in December 2016 with a mission: To Research and Reveal the History of People of African descent in Salem.
+The Hidden Town Project was initiated in December 2016 with project goals to:

 - locate sites of dwelling places of enslaved people throughout Salem

 - fully integrate the narrative into the museum’s interpreted visitor experience

 - connect with descendants